IIITLucknowSWEngg/CSITTeam020/Assignment/Assignment_1/SRS.md

 This SRS document outlines the functional and non-functional requirements for the OYO hotel booking system.
 It aligns closely with the user needs outlined in the URD, ensuring efficient development, testing, and stakeholder satisfaction.

 ### 1.2 Scope
-The OYO clone allows customers to search and book hotel rooms while enabling hotel managers to manage inventory, bookings, and customer interactions.
+The OYO allows customers to search and book hotel rooms while enabling hotel managers to manage inventory, bookings, and customer interactions.
 Key features include secure payments, real-time updates, notifications, and reporting.
 The document follows the cross-referenced URD to maintain consistency.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - **URD**: User Requirements Document